 When you stay at Adventure Inn B&B, we know you didn’t come to see us, You get as much privacy as you want.
 Guests describe the atmosphere of Adventure Inn B&B as warm, welcoming, fun, and yet elegant in a non-fussy way.

 We don’t inflict our stories on guests, but some people ask about our background or that of the inn, so here goes…

 Who we are: Your hosts at Adventure Inn B&B are the husband and wife team of Nicholas DeGrazia and Sandy White — Captain Adventure and the Missus.
 The third family member is Pucci, a Labrador retriever.

 Was running a B&B our dream?
 Nope.
 We inherited this nice, large house on Lake Huron, moved from downtown Detroit, and over a ten-year period made it nicer and larger.
 Too much space for two people and a dog.

-On a 2004 trip to the Muskoka Lakes region of Ontario, we stayed in a couple B&Bs, and there, while relaxing on the top of someone’s boat shed, we hatched the idea.
-Nine months later, Adventure Inn was born.
+On a 2004 trip to the Muskoka Lakes region of Ontario, we stayed in a couple B&Bs, and there, while relaxing on the roof of someone’s boat shed, we hatched the idea.
+Nine months later, Adventure Inn B&B was born.
 We like the way we live — and the way our house looks — when company is coming.

 What about the name of Adventure Inn B&B?
 A friend once called Nicholas “Captain Adventure” after hearing Nicholas’ adventures in ocean and Great Lakes yacht racing and in climbing Fourteeners in Colorado.

 It’s also true that Nicholas was, until recently, a licensed boat captain, approved by the U.S. Coast Guard to pilot vessels up to 100,000 tons.
-He let his license lapse, and we don’t offer charters, but in season, if he’s available, Captain Adventure can be persuaded to take you for a shoreline cruise in our humble little aluminum fishing boat.
+He let his license lapse, and we don’t offer charters, but in season, if he’s available, Captain Adventure might be persuaded to take you for a shoreline cruise in our humble little aluminum fishing boat.